The Sweetness of Life: A Complete Approach to Preventing and Managing Diabetes

 Keep in mind that an Ayurvedic dietary prescription takes many factors into account, such as age, body constitution, season, and other environmental and social factors, so a consultation with a trained practitioner is necessary to make specific individual recommendations.

 In general, eat foods that have a balancing effect upon the dominant dosha or that will pacify (balance) a dosha that has become excessive or aggravated.
 Because Kapha is heavy, oily and cold, choose foods which are light, dry, or warm.
+Some sufferers have also usedKratom to manage their diabetes but it’s all about finding the right balance for you.

 Reduce your intake of dairy, which tends to increase Kapha.
 You can use small amounts of ghee (Clarified butter), low-fat milk and low-fat yogurt.